sbwimmer/forallx-do/README.md

 You'll have to run `makeglossaries` to produce the glossary as well.

 To make changes to the definitions in the preamble and `forallyyc.sty` file, put them in a file named `forallxyyc-local.sty`.
-For instacne, to get the connectives to be & for and and horseshoe for the conditional, copy `forallxyyc-local-sample.sty` to that file.
+For instance, to get the connectives to be & for and and horseshoe for the conditional, copy `forallxyyc-local-sample.sty` to that file.

-## Download
+## Download PDFs

-You can find PDFs at http://people.ucalgary.ca/~rzach/static/forallx/forallxyyc.pdf
+You can find PDFs at http://people.ucalgary.ca/~rzach/static/forallx/

-## Buy
+## Buy a Printed Copy

 If you'd like to purchase a nice paperback copy, you can do so on [Lulu.com](http://www.lulu.com/shop/richard-zach/forall-x-calgary-remix-spring-2017/paperback/product-23165559.html)